 How do you grow grass in a shady lawn

 One of the most important steps to growing grass in a shady lawn is to pick a specialist grass seed mix that will grow well in the shade.
 Knowing how and when to sow your seed and applying the correct aftercare will also help its growth.
-So, keep reading for some helpful advice on selecting shade-tolerant grass seeds and how to achieve the perfect garden lawn.
+So, keep reading for helpful advice on selecting the best grass seeds for shady areas and achieving the perfect garden lawn.

 STEADFAST: Shade

 Ideal for areas of your garden that experience dappled, non-permanent shade that moves across your lawn during the day - STEADFAST: Shade grows well in these areas where regular grass seed struggles to grow.
 This seed mix contains perennial ryegrass that’s hardwearing and fescues (Strong Creeping Red Fescue, Chewings Fescue, and Hard Fescue) that provide lushness.
-We have also added Smooth Stalked Meadow Grass to the mix, which gives STEADFAST: Shade the shade tolerance it needs to thrive in these conditions.
+We have added a lawn seed for shaded areas: the Smooth Stalked Meadow Grass in the mix is a specialist shade lawn seed that gives STEADFAST: Shade the shade tolerance it needs to thrive in these challenging growing conditions.

 STEADFAST: Ultra Shade

-Our STEADFAST: Ultra Shade grass seed mix is the ultimate solution for areas of your garden that are deprived of sunlight – shadowed areas beneath trees, dense hedgerows, and tall fences and walls.
+Our STEADFAST: Ultra Shade grass seed mix is the ultimate grass seeds for shady areas solution for the areas of your garden that are deprived of sunlight – like the shadowed areas beneath trees, dense hedgerows, and tall fences and walls.
 This specialist blend features Chewings Fescue and Smooth Stalked Meadow Grass and Poa Supina grass seeds, which ensures this shade-tolerant mixture grows well in areas without sunlight.

 The best time to grow grass in a shady lawn in the UK is when temperatures have reached 15 °C and higher.
 Generally, between May and the end of summer are ideal for sowing this grass seed, but keep an eye on the weather forecast because parts of the UK often get these temperatures sooner.